Ted Johnson: Sports radio

 Johnson spent the 2005 season as a football analyst for Boston television station WBZ-TV, but resigned from the station in 2006.

 Johnson served as a co-host of "The Triple Threat" afternoon show on KILT (SportsRadio 610) in Houston.
 During his radio sports talk show on March 21, 2013, he was asked who was the ugliest wife in the NFL.
 He named Bianca Wilfork, wife of his former teammate Vince Wilfork.
 After receiving widespread criticism for his comment, including from Wilfork, Johnson issued an apology.
 Johnson left the Triple Threat and SportsRadio 610 in summer 2018 to return to the northeastern US.

 In December 2018, 98.5 The Sports Hub in Boston hired Johnson.

+In January 2025, WEEI hired Johnson to serve as a new co-host for their afternoon-drive show.